philipmjohnson/ics-syllabus/README.md

   * To prevent clobbering someone else's edits, please check the footer window that displays which syllabuses are being editing in real-time.
 You probably shouldn't edit a syllabus if someone else is already editing it.

+## Login credentials

+This system should really use UH CAS authentication.
+I have started the process to obtain authorization for that authentication.